solana-developers/create-solana-dapp/packages/preset-anchor/README.md

   Generate an Anchor application

 Options:
-    --name          Name of the application                             [string]
+    --name           Name of the project                               [string]
+    --programName    Name of the program                               [string]
     --template       The template to use          [string] [choices: "counter", "empty", "none"] [default:
                                                                         "none"]
     --skipFormat     Skip formatting files                            [boolean]
 ```

 ### anchor-template